 - Place your baby to sleep on her back.
 (For more on “back to sleep,” read this.)

-- Do not bed-share if you or your partner is intoxicated or have been using drugs or medications, or if you are overtired and would be difficult to awaken.
-Alcohol, medications, and excessive sleepiness may make you less aware of your baby and her movements.
+- Do not bed-share if you or your partner have been using alcohol, marijuana, opioids, illicit drugs, or other medications or substances that may make you difficult to awaken.
+Alcohol, marijuana, medications, and excessive sleepiness may make you less aware of your baby and her movements.

 - Do not bed-share if you or your partner is a smoker.
 Secondhand and thirdhand smoke has been associated with a higher incidence of SIDS.